About SIP

 Frequently Asked Questions about SIP

-What is the minimum amount to start a SIP?
+What is the absolute minimum amount to start a SIP?

-What is the difference between SIP and mutual funds?
+What is the difference between a SIP and a Mutual Fund?

 See your SIP grow